Lax Kwil Dziidz/Fin Conservancy

 Phone: 250-848-2214

-Fax: 250-848-2238 - Conservation:
+Fax: 250-848-2238 Conservation

-The conservancy protects a whole coastal island containing undisturbed old-growth forests of cedar and hemlock, small lakes, ponds and wetlands, coastal wildlife habitat, including the marine foreshore and intertidal areas. - Wildlife:
+The conservancy protects a whole coastal island containing undisturbed old-growth forests of cedar and hemlock, small lakes, ponds and wetlands, coastal wildlife habitat, including the marine foreshore and intertidal areas.

 Wolves and deer can be seen on Fin Island.
 Humpback whales, killer whales, Dall’s porpoises, Pacific white-sided dolphins and harbour seals can also be seen in the waters near Fin Island.

-Facilities Available at this Park
+Facilities Available at this Conservancy

 Campfires